amalsaeed/treatment_easier/README.md

 ./develop up -d
 ```

-Now you should rename .env.example to .env ad update the database data if needed.
+Now you should rename .env.example to .env and update the database info if needed.

 After the first command finishes, run the following: